ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

     labelCloud = labelCloud.__main__:main
 {% endhighlight %}

-Actually a package have multiple entry points, yet I decided here just for a single one and therefore named it same as the package: `labelCloud`.
+Actually, a package can have multiple entry points, yet I decided here just for a single one and therefore named it the same as the package: `labelCloud`.
 It will be available globally within your Python environment.
 This means that users can start your software from everywhere with a simple shell command!

-On the other hand this also means you cannot be sure about relative paths for the files that you use in your software, which brings us to the next section ...
+On the other hand, this also means you cannot be sure about relative paths for the files that you use in your software, which brings us to the next section ...

 ## Managing Package Resources

 Now that users can start your software from literally everywhere we cannot rely on a fixed folder structure like before.
-We therefore have to find a better way of accessing files than relative paths.
+Hence, we have to find a better way of accessing files than relative paths.

 For the moment `setuptools` will simply ignore your data files.
 To make them visible we